Hallmark of 2018 vintage - pink-red foam (mousse)!! Indicates big concentration and fatness. Domaine de Chevalier

 In the afternoon, it was a short trip by bus nr.
 1 and 4 from Bordeaux to Haut Brion (less than 15 minutes) to taste 2012 vintage.
 This is in general very nice vintage, easy to drink with tasty fruit and very attractive.

 Reds.
 Second wine of La Mission HB, La Chapelle de LMHB, was aromatic on the nose and palate, well-knitted and tasty, smooth and with soft fruit and tannin.
 Enjoyable, 88p.
 Second wine of H.Brion, Le Clarence de HB was better overall than La Chapelle de LMHB, as it contains more Merlot, more flesh and concentration here.
 88-89p.
 La Mission was full of finesse and elegance, silky and with a long aftertaste.
 Fine complexity.
 94p.
 Haut Brion had more grip and depth than La Mission, was stronger.
 Splendid effort.
 94+p.

 Over to whites.
 La Carte de Haut Brion, the second wine of LMHB and HB together, had nice fruit and acidity, fine aroma of apple and pear, and mellow finish.
 88p.
 La Mission Haut Brion was refined with fine acidity, intense aroma of apple, citrus and lemongrass, great complexity and length.
 94p.
 Haut Brion then had more of everything than LMHB.
 The crispy, strong aroma of green apple and lemongrass, long aftertaste.
 Impressive effort.
 96p.

 Next day, I went to Biarritz in the Basque country for a well-deserved 2 days holiday break.
-A very hilly, charming and friendly town with the big seafront and large beach.
+A very hilly, charming and friendly town with a big seafront and large beach.
 Lots of tourists and holiday visitors here and the prices to eat at good restaurants and generally are quite high, higher than in Bordeaux.
 But I surely will come back next year, as I didn't manage to see everything during my holidays, and will probably combine revisiting Biarritz with going to St.Jean de Luz and San Sebastian.

 Surfer paradise!
 Seafront in Biarritz - October 2018